danielj0nes/propaganda-detection/prompt_response_testing.md

 * Loaded Language: No. There is no use of language that appeals to emotions or stereotypes in the text.
 * Reduction ad Hitlerum: No. There is no disapproval of an idea by suggesting it is popular with groups hated by the audience in the text.
 * Bandwagon: No. There is no appeal to the popularity of an idea in the text.
-* Casual oversimplification: No. The text does not assume a simple cause for a complex event.
+* Causal oversimplifcation: No. The text does not assume a simple cause for a complex event.
 * Obfuscation, intentional vagueness: No. The text is not deliberately unclear or obscure.
 * Appeal to authority: Yes.
 The text uses Putin's support as evidence for the breakaway republics' independence.
 For example, the text states, "The move, he said, was in response to years of fighting in Ukraine’s war-torn east and Kiev’s attempts to “drag foreign states into conflict with our country” with its efforts to join NATO."
 * Black & white fallacy: No. The text presents more than two options.